Long-term care insurance

 If you have a life insurance need as well as a long-term care need, you may want to consider a permanent life insurance policy with a chronic care benefit rider (available for an additional cost).
 A chronic care rider:

-- Allows you to use benefits either for long-term care while living or, after you are gone, as a tax-free benefit to your loved ones
+- Allows you to use benefits either for long-term care expenses while living or, after you are gone, as an income tax-free benefit to your loved ones

-- Typically pays a specific dollar amount each day care is needed after an elimination period.
+- Benefits are paid after an elimination period is satisfied.
 Care can range from in-home care to assisted living to full-time care in a nursing home

 - Decreases the death benefit of the life insurance policy as you use the available benefit to pay for chronic care costs